eksldpffk/KL-Triggered-Local-Refinement-for-Multi-Agent-Trajectory-Prediction/README.md

    A lightweight model predicts a Gaussian future trajectory distribution for each agent:
    `p_fast = N(μ, σ²)`.
 2. **Distance pre-filter**
-   Clearly irrelevant pairs are removed using a cheap geometric gate based on `d_min + safety_margin`.
+   Pairs that stay far apart are filtered out using a simple distance check based on `d_min + safety_margin`.
 3. **Safety-adjusted local distribution**
    For candidate pairs that cross the hard separation boundary `d_min`, a minimally corrected local distribution `q_safe` is constructed.
 4. **Pairwise KL trigger**